grosjeanbaptiste/grosjeanbaptiste/README.md

-# Dear vsitor,  welcome on my GitLab profile
+# Dear vsitor,  welcome on my GitHub profile
 ## About me
  - I'm a belgian man living in Bruxelles, working in Brugge and spending his free time in Hossegor